circonus/docs/content/caql/reference.md

  * **`tag:remove(category, [value])`** - Remove tags from all output streams.
    - `category` - tag category to remove
    - `value` - (optional) tag value to remove.
 If not provided, all tags of the given category will be removed.
+ * **`tag:synth(format, regex, cat, val)`** - Synthesize a new tag via regex extraction from a formatted label.
+   - `format` a [label format](#labels) that is construct to be the input to `regex`
+   - `regex` a regular expression design to extract bits from the formatted string
+   - `cat` a string representing the tag category, $1, $2, etc. can can be used to inject matches from the regular expression evaluation.
+   - `val` a string representing the tag value, $1, $2, etc. can can be used to inject matches from the regular expression evaluation.

 **Examples:**